Eating Disorders In Men – Stats & Getting Help

-I want to finish off by saying that regardless of your gender, your sexual orientation, whatever your history or background, I don’t care who you are.
+I want to finish off by saying that regardless of your gender, sexual orientation, or your history or background, I don’t care who you are.

 If you are struggling or fighting or battling an eating disorder, then please do not hesitate to get some help.

 It’s super important.